Leveraging Class Hierarchies with Metric-Guided Prototype Learning

 \section{Related Work}

 \paragraph{Prototypical Networks:} Our approach builds on the growing corpus of work on prototypical networks.
-These models are deep learning analogues of nearest centroid classifiers \citep{tibshirani2002diagnosis}, which associate to each class a representation, or prototype, and classify observations according to the nearest prototype.
-These networks have been successfully used for few-shot learning \citep{snell2017prototypical, dong2018few}, zero-shot learning \citep{prototypicalpriors}, and supervized classification \citep{guerriero2018deepNCM, mettes2019hyperspherical}.
+These models are deep learning analogues of nearest centroid classifiers \citep{tibshirani2002diagnosis} and Learning Vector Quantization networks \citep{sato1995generalized, kohonen1995learning}, which associate to each class a representation, or prototype, and classify the observations according to the nearest prototype.
+These networks have been successfully used for few-shot learning \citep{snell2017prototypical, dong2018few}, zero-shot learning \citep{prototypicalpriors}, and supervized classification \citep{guerriero2018deepNCM, yang2018robust, mettes2019hyperspherical, chen2019thislooks}.

 In most approaches, the prototypes are directly defined as the centroid of the learnt representations of samples of their classes, and updated at each episode \citep{snell2017prototypical} or iteration \citep{guerriero2018deepNCM}.
 In the work of \citet{mettes2019hyperspherical} and \citet{prototypicalpriors}, the prototypes are defined prior to learning the embedding function.
-In contrast, we propose to view the prototypes as trainable parameters to be learnt simultaneously to the data embedding function.

-\paragraph{Hierarchical Priors:} The idea of exploiting the latent taxonomic structure of semantic classes in order to improve the accuracy of a model has been extensively explored \citep{silla2011survey}, from traditional Bayesian modeling \citep[Chapter~5]{gelman2013bayesian} to adaptive deep learning architectures \citep{yan2015hd, roy2020tree, salakhutdinov2012learning, ayub2011ecg}.
-However, for these neural networks, the hierarchy is discovered by the network itself in the goal of improving the overall accuracy of the model.
-In our setting, the hierarchy is defined a priori, and serves both to evaluate the quality of the model and to guide the learning process towards a reduced prediction cost.
+In this work, we follow the approach of \cite{yang2018robust} and {learn} the prototypes simultaneously with the data embedding function. \paragraph{Hierarchical Priors:} The idea of exploiting the latent taxonomic structure of semantic classes to improve the accuracy of a model has been extensively explored \citep{silla2011survey}, from traditional Bayesian modeling \citep[Chapter~5]{gelman2013bayesian} to adaptive deep learning architectures \citep{yan2015hd, roy2020tree, salakhutdinov2012learning, ayub2011ecg}.
+However, for these neural networks, the hierarchy is discovered by the network itself to improve the overall accuracy of the model.
+In our setting, the hierarchy is defined a priori and serves both to evaluate the quality of the model and to guide the learning process towards a reduced prediction cost.

-\citet{srivastava2013treepriors} propose implementing Gaussian priors on the weight of neurons according to a fixed hierarchy. \citet{redmon2017yolo9000} implement an inference scheme based on a tree-shaped graphical model derived from a class taxonomy.
-Closest to our work, \citet{hou2016squared} propose a regularization based on the earth mover distance to penalize errors with high costs.
+\citet{srivastava2013treepriors} propose to implement Gaussian priors on the weight of neurons according to a fixed hierarchy. \citet{redmon2017yolo9000} implements an inference scheme based on a tree-shaped graphical model derived from a class taxonomy.
+Closest to our work, \citet{hou2016squared} propose a regularization based on the earth mover distance to penalize errors with high cost.